algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 # IV - Development Steps

-## 1. Environement setup
+## 1. Environment setup

-- Initialization in Godot : Create the basic scenes, configure the FPS controls.
+- Initialization in Godot: Create the basic scenes, and configure the FPS controls.

 ### Godot architecture

 To get started, we need to create a set of nodes.
-They are the basic building blocks of the game in Godot, and their hierarchical organisation allows us to create a complex project in a simple and modular way.
+They are the basic building blocks of the game in Godot, and their hierarchical organization allows us to create a complex project in a simple and modular way.

 So we need to create all the nodes needed for the game: a main node that will host the game, sub-nodes that will classify all the nodes, and finally nodes such as the game inventory.